 Ramey, Brown lead No. 11 Texas past Sam Houston State 79-63

+Texas guard Courtney Ramey doesn't always use proper technique when he shoots.

+“He's a maverick,” coach Shaka Smart said.
+“He's not gonna always do everything exactly by the textbook.”

-Courtney Ramey and Greg Brown scored 17 points apiece as No. 11 Texas beat Sam Houston State 79-63 on Wednesday night.
+Ramey, a junior, has done better with that this season than last.
+He scored 17 points, including 5-of-7 shooting on 3-pointers, as No. 11 Texas defeated Sam Houston State 79-63 Wednesday night.

-Ramey also had six assists.
-Brown, a freshman, grabbed 10 rebounds, made two steals and blocked two shots.

-Ramey, a junior, matched his career best with five 3-pointers.
-He made his fifth with 16 minutes remaining but only attempted two more.
-Ramey hit five 3s in a game twice as a freshman, when he shot 38.6% from behind the arc.
+Ramey is 15 for 32 from 3-point range (46.8%) this season after making his first five attempts against Sam Houston.
+He drained his fifth with 16 minutes remaining, and those five 3s matched a career best.
+He hit five in a game twice as a freshman, when he shot 38.6% from behind the arc.
 Last season he slipped to 31%.

+“I shot a lot of 3s over the summertime, trying to shoot the same shot every time," Ramey said.
+“I became a lot more disciplined, taking the right shot.”

+Smart said the coaching staff encourages Ramey to step into his shot first with his left foot, then with the right.

 Zach Nutall led Sam Houston State (3-5) with 23 points.
 Donte Powers scored 11.